A block-acoustic preconditioner for the elastic Helmholtz equation: Numerical results

 \subsection{Three-dimensional experiments}

 In this subsection we demonstrate the applicability of our preconditioner, combined with a multigrid solve of each block, to 3D problems.
 We preform the experiments on the Overthrust model \cite{aminzadeh19963}, a geophysical 3D model with jumping coefficients.
 This is an acoustic model, and its pressure wave velocity is depicted in Figure \ref{fig:Overthrust}.
-We define the shear wave velocity as $V_s = 0.5 V_p$ and the density as $\rho = 0.25 V_p + 1.2$ to modify it to represent elastic media.
+There are several approaches in literature for extending this model to elastic media.
+Motivated by the approach suggested in \cite{brossier2010data}, we extend the originally acoustic model to elastic assuming a constant Poisson ratio $\sigma=0.33$ by defining the shear wave velocity as $V_s = 0.5 V_p$.
+The density is defined by a linear stretch of the wave velocity $\rho = 0.25 V_p + 1.2$ such that the density range is physical $\rho\in[1.76,2.7]$ and similar to the 2D elastic model Marmousi2.
+Another approach suggested in \cite{scarinci2023robust}, uses the Gardner's law \cite{gardner1974formation} to calculate the density:

+and after defining a range of shear wave velocities $V_s\in[1.09,3.53]$ we calculate the shear wave velocity by the following linear transformation applied to the pressure wave velocity:

+It results in a spatially varying Poisson ratio in the range $\sigma\in[0.23,0.39]$.
 The model is shallow, and extended similarly to Marmousi2.

 The multigrid framework is similar to Subsection \ref{subsec:monolithic_comparison}, with two modifications: First, we use mixed intergrid as in \eqref{eq:tildeRu1}.
 Second, we take Jacobi $W(2,2)$ cycles with damping parameters of 0.8, 0.8 and 0.2 for the first, second and third level respectively.
 These modifications, as we observed by trial and error, improve convergence of the method for the 3D case.